 Affiliated Centers and Institutes

 Major research projects often require extensive travel to international locations and typically take years to plan, execute, and document.
 Therefore, researchers often affiliate with other organizations that provide funding and other support.
-Faculty at The Pearson Institute currently hold affiliations with and receive research funding from many institutions, including the following:
+The Pearson Institute and its faculty currently hold affiliations with or receive research funding from many institutions, including the following:

 Bureau for Research and Economic Analysis of Development

 Global Development Network

 MIT’s Abdul Latif Jameel Poverty Action Lab

 National Bureau of Economic Research

 The Senator George J. Mitchell Institute For Global Peace, Security And Justice